Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Modules for SL(2,pa) for p at least 5 and a>1

-Consequently, if $V$ is a module for $H$ of dimension at most $56$ such that $V\downarrow_L$ has more trivial than $3$-dimensional composition factors, then $H$ stabilizes a line on $V$. \end{lem} \begin{pf} We prove the last statement: from the table above we see that only the trivial has more $1$s than $3$s in its restriction to $L$.
+Consequently, if $V$ is a module for $H$ of dimension at most $56$ such that $V\downarrow_L$ has more trivial than $3$-dimensional composition factors, then $H$ stabilizes a line on $V$. \end{lemma} \begin{proof} We prove the last statement: from the table above we see that only the trivial has more $1$s than $3$s in its restriction to $L$.
 Suppose that the composition factors of $V\downarrow_L$ are $5^i,3^j,1^k$, with $k>j$.
-If there are $\alpha$ trivial factors and $\beta$ $8$-dimensional factors in $V$, then $\alpha\geq k-(j-\beta)>\beta$, so $V$ has negative pressure and so $H$ fixes a line on $V$, as needed. \end{pf}
+Lemma \ref{lem:cohomologysimple} states that the only simple modules with non-trivial $1$-cohomology for $H$ are of dimension $8$.
+Let $\alpha$ and $\beta$ be the number of trivial and $8$-dimensional composition factors of $V$ respectively.
+We have that $\alpha\geq k-(j-\beta)>\beta$, so $V$ has negative pressure, and hence $H$ stabilizes a line on $V$ by Lemma \ref{lem:pressure}, as needed. \end{proof}

 For $\PSL_2(25)$, we will need the eigenvalues of an element of order $12$ on the simple modules, so we list them here.
 These are of course easy to compute.